 - Step 5: Mount the new caliper and tighten the nuts

-- Step 6: Now re-place the tire back to place
+- Step 6: Now replace the tire back in place

 Loose Lug Nuts-